sbardian/gatsby-plugin-breadcrumb/README.md

           `/offline-plugin-app-shell-fallback`,
         ],
         // optional: switch to className styling
-        // see AutoGenCrumb useClassNames example below
+        // see `useClassNames example with `AutoGen` below
         useClassNames: true,
      },
   ]